surya1-git/React_app/README.md

 step-1:- clone this repository in your local machine using git command..
          github link - https://github.com/surya1-git/React_app.git .

-step-2:- After cloning project, go to project drectory and open the terminal for installing dependencies.
+step-2:- After cloning project, go to project directory and open the terminal for installing dependencies.
        install all dependencies using below command:-
        npm install package